HomeEuropean ToursItaly ToursItaly Food & Wine Tours

 Chocolate covered cherries at a confetteria in Turin

-Italians are known for their delicious desserts, including the decadent chocolates they showcase in their delightful cafes and confectionaries that fill the villages, towns, and cities across the peninsula.
+Italians are known for their delicious desserts, including the decadent chocolates they showcase in their delightful cafés and confectionaries that fill the villages, towns, and cities across the peninsula.
+It is without a doubt a food to try in Italy.
 Just when you thought chocolate could not be any more wonderful, artisan chocolates in Italy will surprise you, especially in cities like Modica in Sicily, Pontedera in Tuscany, Turin in Piedmont, and Perugia in Umbria.

 The variety of regional flavors informs the delicious combinations invented in the unique chocolate shops.
 Confectioners change their techniques based on their desired outcome, from using low temperatures to heat cacao with sugar and spices to securing quality cocoa from coveted areas of South America.